Home Remodeling Indoor Air Quality FAQ

 - Select appropriate paint and make sure it's properly disposed.

 - Minimize the use of building products containing formaldehyde or other VOCs within the conditioned space of the house.

 What HomeAire products are most appropriate for radon remediation?

-HomeAire offers radon test kits, radon fans, active dampness control, as well as a variety of radon system replacement parts including Dynameters (U-tube manometers) and radon system alarms.
+HomeAire offers radon test kits, radon fans, moisture control, as well as a variety of radon system replacement parts including Dynameters (U-tube manometers) to monitor radon systems and radon system alarms.